rstudio/reticulate/README.md

 4. [Python REPL](#python-repl) — The `py_repl()` function creates a Python REPL (Read-Eval-Print-Loop") within R. Objects you create within the Python REPL are available to your R session (and vice-versa).

-Each of these techniques will be explained in more detail below.
+Each of these techniques is explained in more detail below.

 ### Getting Started